- Coaching and Development

 Is the date the result date or the date of the coaching session?

 The date at the bottom of the coaching panel is the date of the coaching session itself.
 The result being addressed on the coaching date may be any date from an existing leaderboard.
-For now, a best practice is to type the result date in the notes field.

 Can I create a coaching session that is not associated with any measure?
 What about coaching associated with multiple measures?